 - Freezer: 0°F (-18°C)

-- Never set below these temps “just to be safe”
+- Never set below these temperatures “just to be safe”

 Mistake 3: Storing Hot Food

-The Problem: Placing hot food directly in the refrigerator forces the entire system to work harder, raises internal temperature, and risks other food safety.
+The Problem: Placing hot food directly in the refrigerator forces the entire system to work harder, raises internal temperature, and can affect the safety of other foods.

 The Solution: